 Instant Pot Chicken Spaghetti is an easy recipe, perfect any night of the week!
 Quick to make and using simple ingredients, this dish is comforting and delicious.
-My Instant Pot Chicken Parmesan Pasta will be one you make again and again and again!
+Using a super modern cooking appliance means pressure cooker chicken spaghetti is smart easy and fuss free!
+You will be making this Instant Pot Chicken Parmesan Pasta for an easy dinner again and again and again!

 - Non traditional spaghetti recipe: we all love a good spag bowl, like my Slow Cooker Spaghetti Bolognese, but sometimes it is nice to have a change with recipes that switch it up a little.